Anirban Basu

 University of Sussex

-• Bachelor of Engineering (BEng) in Computer Systems Engineering, 2004
+• BEng in Computer Systems Engineering

 University of Sussex